 Exercises like these DO NOT FIX the problem

-IT FEELS LIKE THE SHOULDER BLADES ARE STUCK TO THE BACK!
+IT FEELS LIKE MY SHOULDER BLADES ARE STUCK TO MY BACK!

-When these muscles get tight, they pull the shoulder blade closer IN toward the chest and not allow for proper motion of either the shoulder blade or the arm.
+When these muscles get tight, they pull the shoulder blade forward IN toward the chest and not allowing for proper motion of either the shoulder blade or the arm.